 - Just do a little.
 You don’t have to start by doing 30 minutes of something you’re not used to doing.
 Just do a few minutes.
 Just start.

 - Push out of your comfort zone, a little.
-My friend and Zen priest Susan O’Connell has a favorite meditation instruction that you can use for any activity actually: when you’re meditating and you feel like getting up, don’t; then when you feel the urge to get up a second time, don’t; and when you feel the urge to get up a third time, then get up.
+Zen priest Susan O’Connell has a favorite meditation instruction that you can use for any activity actually: when you’re meditating and you feel like getting up, don’t; then when you feel the urge to get up a second time, don’t; and when you feel the urge to get up a third time, then get up.
 So you sit through the urge, the discomfort, twice before finally giving in the third time.
 This is a nice balance, so that you’re pushing your comfort zone a little.
 You can do this in exercise and many other activities — push a little.

 - Watch the discomfort.
 Watch yourself as you get a bit uncomfortable — are you starting to complain (internally)?
 Are you looking for ways to avoid it?
 Where do you turn to?
 What happens if you stay with it, and don’t do anything?

 - Smile.
 This is not trivial advice.
 If you can smile while being uncomfortable, you can learn to be happy with discomfort, with practice.
 When I was practicing Kung Fu 1997, it was 2 hours of discomfort — sit-up, doing pushups, toughening our forearms with each others and broomsticks and other exercises, and being tired and hungry and cold.
 And yet, I practiced something simple: I tried to maintain a smile through all this discomfort.
 It’s an important practice.